millo-76/Python-Practice/README.md

 ## Folder structure

-Snapshot of main folders and representative files:
+Snapshot of the main folders and representative files:

 ```text
 Personal Programs/